francescodelduchetto/sentor/README.md

 Top-level arguments:
 - `name`: is the name of the topic to monitor
 - `signal_when`: optional, can be either 'not published' or 'published'.
 Respectively, it will send a warning when the topic is not published or when it is.
+- `safety_critical`: optional (default=False), tag the `signal_when` condition as 'safety critical' (or not).
+If it is then when it is satisfied the boolean message from the topic `/safe_operation` will be set to 'False'.
+Call the service `/sentor/reset_safety_tag` to reset this back to 'True'.
 - `signal_lambdas`: optional, it's a list of (pythonic) lambda expressions such that when they are satisfied a warning is sent.
 You can use the python package `math` in your lambda expressions.
 See 'Child arguments of `signal_lambdas`' below.
 - `execute`: optional, a list of processes to execute if `signal_when` is satisfied, or if all lambda expressions are satisfied.
 They will be executed in sequence.
 See 'Child arguments of `execute`' below.
 - `timeout`: optional (default=0.1), amount of time (in seconds) for which the signal has to be satisfied before sending the warning/executing processes.
 - `lock_exec`: optional (default=False), lock out other threads while this one is executing its sequence of processes.
-- `repeat_exec`: optional (default=False), default behaviour is to execute processes once after the lambda expressions have been satisfied for `timeout` seconds.
-They will not execute again until a change occurs (i.e. lambda expressions become unsatisfied, then satisfied again).
-If `repeat_exec` is set to 'True' then processes will be executed every `timeout` seconds whilst the lambda expressions are satisfied.
+- `repeat_exec`: optional (default=False), default behaviour is to execute processes once after conditions (`signal_when` or lambdas) have been satisfied for `timeout` seconds.
+They will not execute again until a change occurs (i.e. conditions become unsatisfied, then satisfied again).
+If `repeat_exec` is set to 'True' then processes will be executed every `timeout` seconds whilst the conditions are satisfied.
 - `include`:  optional (default=True), include this monitor (or not).

 Child arguments of `signal_lambdas`: